lindamood/lindamood.github.io/npr.md

 permalink: /npr-visuals/
 ---

 While NPR produces much more than radio programming these days, it is still known to many as National Public Radio.
-I've always thought that working as a designer for an organization historically known for audio presented me with a unique opportunity.
+I've always thought that working as a designer for an organization historically known for audio presented a unique opportunity.
 Unlike other news organizations with a long history of visual journalism in print, the rules for how to tell a story visually at NPR were not well established.
-This gave me and my colleagues on the NPR Visuals team the freedom to work without preconceived notions, and develop new approaches to visual journalism and digital storytelling.
+This gave me and my colleagues on the NPR Visuals team the freedom to work without preconceived notions and develop new approaches to visual journalism and digital storytelling.

 As a senior interaction designer on the team, I applied user experience design best practices to the work of story planning, production, design, and development in the NPR newsroom.